Benjoband/FIT-projects/README.md

   - _Score:_ 7/12

 ### ICP - Seminář C++ / The C++ Programming Language
+- Project done in team with [Omegabee](https://github.com/Omegabee) and Samuel Čus
 - **Project: Pacman using QT framework**
   - _Description:_ Using QT make multiplayer adaptation of Pacman game.
 It is realised using client-server model.
   - _Languages:_ C++, QT (Networking and graphics)